Alternative Ways to Buy Food

 While many of us love the idea of taking the time to visit our friendly local grocer, butcher and baker, the dizzying pace of modern life has all but done away with this style of food buying.
 One-to-one shopping experiences have been replaced with online shopping, 24-hour mega-stores and mass-produced food.
 Food waste, packaging and food miles have all risen as a result.
 But now it seems that digital tech could be the answer to helping us buy locally sourced and sustainable food.

 One of my favorite new digital platforms is Food Assembly.
 This creative enterprise epitomizes the merging of old and new food buying approaches: it’s the convenient way to shop local.
 Consumers shop online from a collection of local producers who supply their nearest Food Assembly.
 They then collect their weekly shop from their local Food assembly location, enjoying both convenience and community.
-It’s a great way to meet producers and other food enthusiasts, find out more about where our food comes from, and (most importantly) buy delicious produce that hasn’t travelled half way around the globe!
+It’s a great way to meet producers and other food enthusiasts, find out more about where our food comes from, and (most importantly) buy delicious produce that hasn’t traveled half way around the globe!

 Digital marketing and promoting events can entice shoppers to buy local.

 Digital marketing can entice shoppers to buy local when used to promote exciting events and tastings.
 Take the fantastic Kreuzberg food market, Markthalle Neun, and their lively selection of weekly events, from ‘Streetfood Thursday’ to cooking workshops and festivals.
-Their imaginative approach transforms food buying from mundane chore into fun destination activity.
+Their imaginative approach transforms food buying from a mundane chore into fun destination activity.

 The world of technology can also help buyers to find specialist ingredients.

 Whether a shopper has food intolerances or wishes to follow a certain food trend, there is a growing demand for unusual ingredients.
 And while demand is perhaps high enough to support local specialist stores in big cities like Berlin, consumers in rural areas often miss out, as small stores struggle to survive.
-Online shops, such as Veganz, improve accessibility of specialist products so that everyone can enjoy their benefits.
+Online shops, such as Veganz, improve the accessibility of specialist products so that everyone can enjoy their benefits.

 Consumers are keen to embrace sustainable ways of shopping.